 MEDICAL ASSISTANCE IN DYING (MAID)

-On June 17, 2016, the federal government introduced Bill C-14, which decriminalizes medical assistance in dying (MAID).
-The College has updated its Code of Ethics, the Health Professions Act bylaws for standards of practice for community, hospital, and residential care pharmacies, and amended the standards, limits and conditions on MAID to reflect the legislation.
+On June 17, 2016, the federal government introduced Bill C-14, which decriminalizes medical assistance in dying (MAiD).
 Bill C-14 addresses physicians, nurse practitioners, pharmacists, and other health care professionals, and exempts them from prosecution under the Criminal Code.

-If a pharmacist chooses to provide pharmacy services in the context of a medical assisted death, the following principles, derived from An Act to amend the Criminal Code and to make related amendments to other Acts (medical assistance in dying), should be adhered to:
+If a pharmacist provides pharmacy services in the context of a medical assisted death, the following principles, derived from An Act to amend the Criminal Code and to make related amendments to other Acts (medical assistance in dying), should be adhered to:

 The pharmacist is satisfied that the assisted death is being led by a medical practitioner or nurse practitioner;

 The pharmacist ensures that he or she does not lead the assisted death process or is seen as leading it, and that he or she does not administer the prescribed drugs to the patient; and

 The drugs used for the assisted death are prescribed by the medical practitioner or nurse practitioner and are only dispensed by the pharmacist directly to the medical practitioner or nurse practitioner;

 Prior to dispensing the drugs, the pharmacist confirms with the medical practitioner or nurse practitioner leading the process that he or she has made a medical determination that the patient satisfies the criteria for medical assistance in dying set out in section 241.2 of the Criminal Code.
 The pharmacist should document the confirmation.

 BC Medical Assistance in Dying Pharmacy Protocols Guidance Document and Prescription Form